 An overview of the PSF’s specific support to Georgia

-The kick-off meeting will launch the support requested by Georgia on several topics, such as: prioritising research fields where Georgia has strong capacity or great potential for economic benefits, measures for narrowing the gap between research and industry, and performance-based funding of research entities.
-The PSF team includes independent European R&I policy experts from Austria, the Czech Republic, Germany, Poland, Sweden and the UK, who will meet and discuss the Georgian research and innovation landscape with stakeholders such as the Georgian Ministry of Education and Science and the Shota Rustaveli National Science Foundation.
+The kick-off meeting launched the support requested by Georgia on several topics, such as: prioritising research fields where Georgia has strong capacity or great potential for economic benefits, measures for narrowing the gap between research and industry, and performance-based funding of research entities.
+The PSF team includes independent European R&I policy experts from Austria, the Czech Republic, Germany, Poland, Sweden and the UK, who met and discussed the Georgian research and innovation landscape with stakeholders such as the Georgian Ministry of Education and Science and the Shota Rustaveli National Science Foundation.

 The first fact-finding country visit to Georgia aimed to assess some of the Georgian government’s specific requests for PSF support: specificities of the national science and technological innovation (STI) system, the role of various organisations and stakeholders in STI, and the country’s performance in national and international research and innovation programmes.
 The PSF experts met the various relevant stakeholders in the country, such as: researchers and research funding grantees, MPs and representatives from relevant ministries and agencies, the Academy of Sciences, Georgia Innovation and Technology Agency and universities, and representatives of business (e.g. Chambers of Commerce) and international organisations (e.g. the World Bank).
 The expert mission was organised in close collaboration with the Ministry of Education and Science of Georgia and the Shota Rustavelli National Science Foundation.